SiEPIC/openEBL-2024-05/README.md

 The submission involves several steps.
 First, you need to create your design(s) using the process design kit (PDK) for this specific fabrication run.
 Then you need to create a Fork of this repository, commit your design(s), ensure that it passes the checks, and create a pull request.
 Once your pull request is approved, your design(s) will be merged into the layout for fabrication.
 You should verify that your design is correctly merged.
 Once the designs are fabricated, they will be tested, and the measurement results will be posted in this repository.

 ## Design software and PDK installation instructions:
  - Design tools and process design kit (SiEPIC-EBeam-PDK, KLayout implementation)<a href="https://github.com/siepic/SiEPIC_EBeam_PDK/wiki/Installation-instructions"> installation instructions</a>.
+ - Create your design using Python ([example Jupiter notebook](https://colab.research.google.com/drive/1q3PU5ESmOa171J6KOkiUUlVXPnPBuCg-?usp=sharing), [example Python file](../../tree/main/submissions/KLayout Python/EBeam_LukasChrostowski_MZI.py)) or using the Graphical Interface in KLayout

 ## Submission via GitHub
  - [Watch this video for a demonstration](https://kaltura.clemson.edu/media/t/1_iwysnxub)